 [Editor’s note: injectable wrinkle reducers are temporary treatments used to smooth the look of moderate to severe wrinkles in certain areas of the face.
-Like any medical treatment, these include risks and possible side effects, so consult with your doctor to see what’s best for you.]
+Like any medical treatment, these include risks and possible side effects, so consult with a licensed provider to see what’s best for you.]

 Spotlyte: And now you’ve launched Flesh.
 How did it come to be?

 LW: Revlon hired me to be the chief creative officer of the company in February 2017.
 In late June, the CEO and another executive discussed the idea of creating a prestige line of makeup.
 I offered to do it, based on an idea I’d been kicking around for years.
 I worked with outside formulation experts, suppliers, packaging, an independent editorial makeup artist and creative director, and in a little over a month, we had the name, logo, product assortment and packaging.

 Spotlyte: If you had to pick one product to have with you on a desert island, bearing in mind that you've got ample sunscreen AND it's for a reality show, so you're being filmed, which Flesh product would it be?